4DataShare/AbbExpansion/readme.txt

-This repository is used to disclose data
+It is composed of two folders: data and code.

-|---/data: the dataset of manual expansion of sampled abbreviations
+/data: abbreviations and their full expansions.

-|---/code: the source code of the proposed approach
+/code: the source code of the proposed approach